jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

             * ``0b11001100 | 0b11110000`` results in ``0b11111100``

-* Further, it is possible to obtain the each individual digit in a number
+* Further, given some number, it is possible to obtain the each individual digit with basic arithmetic

     * Divide the number by the desired digit's *place* value, then mod 10
     * For example, consider the number ``123``